mlflow/mlflow/SECURITY.md

 - Send a notification [email](mailto:mlflow-oss-maintainers@googlegroups.com) to `mlflow-oss-maintainers@googlegroups.com` that contains, at a minimum:
   - The link to the filed issue stub.
   - Your GitHub handle.
-  - Detailed information about the security vulnerability, evidence that supports the relevance of the finding and any reproducibility instructions for independent confirmation.
+  - Detailed information about the security vulnerability, evidence that supports the relevance of the finding, and any reproducibility instructions for independent confirmation.

 This first stage of reporting is to ensure that a rapid validation can occur without wasting the time and effort of a reporter.
 Future communication and vulnerability resolution will be conducted after validating the veracity of the reported issue.